bilus/go-rally/README.md

     - [ ] Configurable schedule and num of votes
     - [X] New users have votes
 - [ ] Projects/tracking progress
+    - [ ] User defined pipelines?
+      Board A -> Board B -> Board C
+      Pipeline view
+- [ ] Reactions
+      See a list of who reacted, slack-like
+      Users can define conventions e.g. "I want to help"
 - [ ] Tenancy
 - [ ] Admin can delete/edit any posts
 - [ ] BUG: Navbar collapsing but no hamburger menu